St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Introduction

-In a very recent work [18], we have exploited the theoretical potential and power of the augmented version of superfield approach (AVSA) to BRST formalism to derive the $(i)$ the complete set of (anti-)BRST symmetry transformations, and $(ii)$ the (anti-)BRST invariant Curci-Ferrari (CF) type restrictions [19] for the St$\ddot u$ckelberg-modified {\it massive} Abelian 3-form gauge theory in any arbitrary D-dimension of spacetime.
-The existence of the {\it latter} (i.e., CF-type restrictions) is the key signature\footnote{For the BRST-quantized theory, the existence of the Curci-Ferrari type restrictions is as {\it fundamental} as the existence of the first-class constraints on a {\it classical} gauge theory.} of a BRST-quantized theory as it is connected with the idea of the geometrical objects called gerbes (see, e.g., [20, 21]).
-The central theme of our present endeavor is to perform a thorough constraint analysis of the D-dimensional St$\ddot u$ckelberg-modified Abelian 3-form {\it massive} gauge theory and show that its first-class constraints generate the continuous and infinitesimal {\it classical} gauge symmetry transformations that can be easily exploited for the {\it quantum} version of off-shell nilpotent (anti-)BRST symmetry transformations.
-In our present investigation, we derive the conserved Noether currents and corresponding conserved charges for our system and show that the underlying nilpotent BRST, anti-BRST symmetry transformations and infinitesimal ghost scale symmetry transformations lead to the derivation of the conserved (anti-)BRST and ghost charges which obey {\it standard} BRST algebra.
-One of the highlights of our present investigation is the observation that the proof of the absolute anticommutativity property of the (anti-)BRST charges leads to the derivation of the CF-type restrictions.
-The {\it latter} is also derived by the requirement of the straightforward {\it equality} of the {\it coupled} (anti-)BRST invariant Lagrangian densities.
+In a very recent work [18], we have exploited the theoretical beauty of the augmented version of superfield approach (AVSA) to BRST formalism to derive $(i)$ the complete set of (anti-)BRST symmetry transformations, and $(ii)$ the (anti-)BRST invariant Curci-Ferrari (CF) type restrictions [19] for the St$\ddot u$ckelberg-modified {\it massive} Abelian 3-form gauge theory in any arbitrary D-dimension of spacetime.
+The existence of the {\it latter} (i.e., CF-type restrictions) is one of the key signatures of a BRST-quantized theory as it is connected with the idea of the geometrical objects called gerbes (see, e.g., [20, 21]).
+We would like to lay emphasis on the fact that for the BRST-quantized theory, the existence of the Curci-Ferrari type restrictions is as {\it fundamental} as the existence of the first-class constraints in the definition of a {\it classical} gauge theory.
+The central theme of our present endeavor is to perform a thorough constraint analysis of the D-dimensional St$\ddot u$ckelberg-modified Abelian 3-form {\it massive} gauge theory (cf. Sec.
+3) and show that its first-class constraints generate the continuous and infinitesimal {\it classical} gauge symmetry transformations that can be easily exploited for the {\it quantum} versions of the off-shell nilpotent (anti-)BRST symmetry transformations.
+It is pertinent to point out, at this stage, that in our earlier works (see, e.g. [6-8,18]), the constraint analysis of the {\it modified} massive Abelian 3-form theory has {\it not} been performed.
+In our present investigation, we derive the conserved Noether currents and corresponding conserved charges for our system and show that the underlying nilpotent (anti-)BRST symmetry transformations and the infinitesimal ghost-scale symmetry transformations lead to the derivation of the conserved (anti-)BRST and ghost charges.
+It turns out that the standard Noether conserved (anti-)BRST charges [$Q_{(a)b}$] are {\it not} nilpotent of order two (i.e. $[Q_{(a)b}]^2 \neq 0$).
+A systematic method has been proposed in [22] to obtain the off-shell nilpotent versions of the (anti-)BRST charges.
+These {\it latter} nilpotent charges and ghost charge obey the {\it standard} BRST algebra (cf. Appendix C).
+The physicality criteria w.r.t. the above nilpotent versions of the (anti-)BRST charges are crucial as far as the appearance of the first-class constraints at the quantum level is concerned.
+One of the highlights of our present investigation is the observation that the proof of the absolute anticommutativity property of the nilpotent (anti-)BRST charges (cf. Appendix B) leads to the derivation of the (anti-)BRST invariant CF-type restrictions.
+The {\it latter} are also derived by the requirement of the straightforward {\it equality} of the {\it coupled} (anti-)BRST invariant Lagrangian densities (cf. Appendix A).
+It is worthwhile to point out that, in our present endeavor, we have confined ourselves to the theoretical techniques of the BRST formalism because our system is simple and endowed with the first-class constraint {\it only}.
+Mathematically more sophisticated and more general BV formalism has {\it not} been adopted in our present endeavor because of the simplicity of our system.